CleverComponents/Clever-Internet-Suite-Tutorials/vcl/MailSend-TMS-RichEditor/README.md

 The SMTP client component completely supports the SSL/TLS mode, including the client certificate authorization and the server validation process.
 The following example shows how to connect to a mail server via TLS: [SMTP Client SSL](https://github.com/CleverComponents/Clever-Internet-Suite-Examples/tree/master/Delphi/SmtpClientSSL)

+See also the [MailSend with TMS FNC RichEditor](https://www.clevercomponents.com/portal/news/122/mailsend-with-tms-fnc-richeditor.aspx) article.

 ![Screenshot](mailsend-tms-richedit.jpg)

 How to compile: